 - What will you do differently in your clinical practice with families experiencing illness as a result of viewing this movie?

-Here’s a list of my current TOP 10 FAVORITE MOVIES about families and illness suffering.The list includes movies that focus on mental illness and physical illness–both life-shortening and chronic illness.
-Plot descriptions have been taken from www.imdb.com.
+Here’s a list of my current TOP 12 FAVORITE MOVIES about families and illness suffering.The list includes movies that focus on mental illness and physical illness–both life-shortening and chronic illness and show the relational impact of illness on family functioning across the family lifespan, including several kinds of family structure.
+Some of the plot descriptions below have been taken from www.imdb.com.
+[Updated September 2015]

 The Diving Bell and the Butterfly (2007)